-In determining the expected rate of return on U.S. plan assets, the Company takes into account the target plan's allocation at September 30, 2019 of 60% equities and 40% fixed income.
-The Company assumes an approximately 3.00% to 4.00% equity risk premium above the broad bond market yields of 4.00% to 6.00%.
-Note that over very long historical periods, the realized risk premium has been higher.
-The Company believes that its assumption of a 7.25% long-term rate of return on plan assets is comparable to other companies, given the target allocation of the plan assets; however, there exists the potential for the use of a lower rate in the future.
+In choosing the assumption for the expected long-term rate of return on U.S. pension plan assets, the Company takes into account the plan's target asset allocation at September 30, 2020 of 60% equities and 40% fixed income, as well as capital market assumptions relating to the asset classes.
+The Company believes that its assumption of a 7.25% long-term rate of return on plan assets is reasonable, and comparable to the asset return assumptions of other companies, given the target allocation of the plan assets.
+Note that over very long historical periods, the realized return on plan assets has met or exceeded the expected rate of return.
+Also note that in recognition of the variability of future market returns, it is reasonable to consider a modest range around the expected future return, and there exists the potential for the use of a lower, or higher, expected rates of return in the future.